 If we put these views together, I think they point in the right direction.8 The best approach to understanding Met.
 IX, I think, is to take seriously both Aristotle’s distinction between elements, causes, and sources in Phys.
 I.1 and Met.
 V.1–3, and his distinction between the four senses of being in Met.
 V.7 and VI.1–3.
 Elements, causes, and sources are different concepts: sources originate changes, generation, being, or knowing (Met.
 V.1).
 A cause is a categorical object responsible for a being, process, or event (Met.
 V.2).
 An element is a constituent part (Met.
 V.3).

 To review: the four senses of being without qualification are incidental-essential, categorical, dynamic-energetic, and alethic.
 In this book’s introduction, I argued that ousia is only the primary sense of categorical being.
 In contrast to material and form, being-potent and being-at-work are neither properties nor subjects that bear them, but ways of being what something is, that is, coexisting aspects of beings insofar as they function.
 Potency and energeia are names for being, but are also native to the analysis of change and genesis: their most authoritative (malista kurios) meaning is change (potency, Met.
 IX.1 1045b33; activity, IX.3 1047a30–33),9 and change can only be defined using this dynamic-energetic sense of being (Phys.
 III.1 200b27–33).
-Thus, this sense of being is the one appropriate to the discussion of change and its sources (archai).
+Thus, this sense of being is the one appropriate to the discussion of change and its sources.
 This is true even if there is a kind of source that does not imply change.

 In my view, Met.
 IX is not primarily concerned with categorical being, but with being in the sense of potency and energeia, that is, insofar as being is an archē.
 It investigates being-potent and being-at-work, which make up the sense of being that allows us properly to investigate sources.
 As I argued in chapter 4, Met.
 IX would count as ontology even if it never mentioned primary categorical being (ousia).
 The fact that the analysis also draws out some radical implications for our understanding of categorical being and its pivotal concept does not obviously subordinate the energetic sense of being to the categorical, but could just as easily do the opposite.
 Thus, I take Kosman to be right to argue that Aristotle aims at an account of being as activity, although, as noted, I think this for quite different reasons.10

 In chapter 4, I argued that the project of Met.
 IX is to develop the analysis of change far enough that it can support a more complete understanding of its key terms (potency and energeia).
 These terms can then illuminate things we do not normally speak of as being in change, namely, the categorical terms “material” and “form.”11 The landmark contribution of Met.
-IX.8 to this task is to show that energeia is also an archē (source) in an authoritative sense.
+IX.8 to this task is to show that energeia is also an archē in an authoritative sense.
 For Aristotle, the study of change and coming-to-be shows what it is to be a principle, source, or origin.

 The Argument of Metaphysics IX.8